 Appendices: (1) International Sales and (2) TV Distribution

-Dr Angus Finney is Cambridge University’s MBA Coach on the Culture, Arts and Media Management concentration at Judge Business School, where he is a Fellow.
-In addition to Finney's executive producer responsibilities, including the upcoming Danish-German film based on Janne Teller’s novel Nothing (to be released in 2022), and his non-executive board responsibilities, he currently teaches, trains and mentors at a range of leading institutions.
-These include the National Film and Television School, the British Film Institute, Creative England, the Danish National Film School, South Africa’s National Film and Video Foundation; the German Film and TV Academy Berlin, the Beijing Film Academy, and Screen Ireland and Canada's Motion Producers Association, via the global consultancy Media Xchange.
+Angus Finney is Cambridge University’s MBA Coach on the Culture, Arts and Media Management concentration at Judge Business School, where he is a Fellow; and a senior contributor to Variety.
+In addition to Finney's executive producer responsibilities, including the upcoming Danish-German film based on Janne Teller’s novel Nothing (released 2022), and his non-executive board responsibilities, he currently teaches, trains and mentors at a range of leading institutions.
+These include the National Film and Television School, the British Film Institute, Creative England, the Danish National Film School, South Africa’s National Film and Video Foundation, the German Film and TV Academy Berlin, the Beijing Film Academy, Screen Ireland and Canada's Motion Producers Association, via the global consultancy Media Xchange.
 Finney has held four expert witness appointments since 2012, including working with HMRC and the UK’s police force.
-He was Film London’s Project Manager for the Production Finance Market for a decade (2007-2017); Managing Director of Renaissance Films (1999–2005), and a senior editor at Screen International during the 1990s.
+He was Film London’s Project Manager for the Production Finance Market for a decade (2007-2017); Managing Director of Renaissance Films (1999–2005) and a senior editor at Screen International during the 1990s.
 His previous books include: Developing Feature Films in Europe: A Practical Guide (1996), The State of European Cinema: A New Dose of Reality (1996) and The Egos Have Landed: The Rise and Fall of Palace Pictures (1996).
-He has a PhD in Management from Bayes Business School, City University London (2014) and an MA in Journalism from New York University (1988).
+He has a PhD in Management from Bayes Business School, City University London (2014), an MA in Journalism from New York University (1988) and a BA Hons in International Relations from Sussex University (1985).

 Praise for the first edition: